religiosa1/rss-service/README.md

 ## API Endpoints

-All modification endpoints require a API-KEY auhthentication through `X-API-HEADER` suppplied in the env variables.
+All modification endpoints require a API-KEY authentication through `X-API-HEADER` supplied in the env variables.

 #### Feed Management (/feed):